 It is very easy to overwhelm your readers early, and the easiest way to do that is by creating a headline that is too long or too wordy.

-While you want headlines to be in your own words and be conversational, you don’t want to add too many words that you would use when you are having a conversation.
+While you want headlines to be in your own words and be conversational, you don't want to add too many words to use when you are having a conversation.

 Try to avoid using adverbs as much as possible.

-For example, which article would you rather read:
+For example, which article would you instead read:

 "How to pay off your debt."